omics-datascience/multiomix/README.md

         - `npm run prod`: compiles code in production mode.

-### Linter
+### Linter and Typescript

+All the scripts mentioned below must be run inside the `src/frontend/static/frontend` folder.

 [ESLint](https://eslint.org/) was added to the project to make all the code respects a standard.
 It also allows detecting errors and unused elements.
 It is installed when `npm i` is run and can be [integrated](https://eslint.org/docs/user-guide/integrations) with many current development tools.
+To check if all ESLint rules are being complied, run: `npm run check-lint`.

+[Typescript](https://www.typescriptlang.org/) provides type support for safe and robust development.
+You can verify that all rules comply by running the following command: `npm run check-tsc`

+To check no breaking changes when you are working on Multiomix, you can run `npm run check-all`.
+This command will run both ESLint and Typescript checks.

 ## Considerations